Doctor Strange in the Multiverse of Madness: Pre-production

 Sam Raimi entered negotiations to take over as director by early February.
 At that time, Chiwetel Ejiofor was expected to reprise his role as Karl Mordo, McAdams was no longer expected to appear, and Michael Waldron was hired to rewrite the film's script after serving as the head writer of Loki's first season.
 Raimi signed on to direct the film a few weeks later.
 He had been reluctant to direct another Marvel superhero film after the mixed critical reaction to Spider-Man 3 (2007), feeling that he needed a break from that genre, but he accepted the job because of the challenge of getting the film into production right away and because he was a fan of the Doctor Strange character and Derrickson's work on the first film.
 Raimi was curious how making big-budgeted films had changed since his prior film, Oz the Great and Powerful (2013), and he also had to familiarize himself with the existing MCU storylines and characters for the film.
 Waldron had three weeks to write a new script draft based on the work done by Derrickson and Bartlett.
 He said this was "almost impossible", and Raimi felt "very rushed and panicked" trying to meet the May 2020 production start date.
 The COVID-19 pandemic began to impact film productions during those first three weeks, and pre-production started taking place remotely.
 Filming was initially still on track to begin in May 2020, until Disney shifted much of their Phase Four slate of films due to the pandemic, moving Multiverse of Madness's release date to November 5, 2021.
-Raimi was relieved by this delay, which gave him and Waldron the opportunity to start writing the script from scratch in a reasonable time, and make the film their own.
+Raimi was relieved by this delay, which allowed him and Waldron to start writing the script from scratch in a reasonable time, and make the film their own.
+Bartlett had written a draft before the COVID-19 pandemic and said that Raimi and Waldron's version was different from the one she developed with Derrickson.